You’re not alone if you use tobacco.

 Table Of Contents

-First, let’s define no exam (also known as non-med, no physical) life insurance.
+First, let’s define no exam life insurance (also known as non-med, or no physical).
 Simply put, it’s life insurance issued without the medical examination of the applicant.

 That means you skip: